Talk to Us.

 Most businesses including those who are self-employed that have payroll and less than 500 employees can qualify for new Small Business Association (SBA) loans.
 Loan amounts are up to 2.5x the monthly payroll, or $10MM, whichever is less, with certain restrictions and adjustments.

 If you need a smaller cash infusion right now, up to $10,000 of Economic Injury Disaster Loans (EIDL) can be received as an advance payment within 3 days of applying.
 The advance does not need to be repaid under any circumstance, and may be used to keep employees on payroll, to pay for sick leave, meet increased production costs due to supply chain disruptions, or pay business obligations, including debts, rent and mortgage payments.
 Apply for the SBA Economic Injury Disaster Loan using the SBA Form 5 (or Form 5C if you are a sole proprietor) and EIDL Supporting Information (Form P-019).
-You can upload your application with the SBA here (scroll to bottom of the page and find the “Upload Business Forms” option).

-The SBA Paycheck Protection Program (PPP) is now law and applications are available.
+The SBA Paycheck Protection Program (PPP) is now law.
 Lenders will start processing applications on April 3 for small businesses and sole proprietors, and April 10 for those self-employed.
 There is a cap on funding of $349 billion so time is of the essence to apply.
 Part, or all, of the loan may be forgiven, based on the amount of payroll expense, mortgage interest, rent, and utilities paid by the business owner.
 The loan forgiveness amount is reduced if employees are laid off, although they can be rehired by June 30 to avoid reducing loan forgiveness.
 Be sure to document these expenses to show you’re eligible for loan forgiveness.
 The SBA PPP loan will be processed through local banks so if possible, it might be preferable to use your current bank if it is already an SBA approved lender.
 Please refer to the attached link for approved lenders.

 If funds are too limited while waiting for SBA funding, consider using a line of credit or other bank financing options.